 Although our contents insurance covers loss or damage to University property, or property in our care (for which we have assumed responsibility), we may need to make special arrangements for the insurance of non-owned property in certain circumstances.

-If in doubt or if the item is particularly valuable or irreplaceable, contact the Buildings Office on ext 2134 or email firstname.lastname@example.org for the relevant advice or to put special insurance in place.
+If in doubt or if the item is particularly valuable or irreplaceable, contact the Buildings and Estates on ext 2134 or email firstname.lastname@example.org for the relevant advice or to put special insurance in place.

 13. What action should be taken when an accident or loss occurs or what should I do if I need to make a claim?